 The Crucible will reopen on Monday 24 May for The Together Season Festival and you'll find information on what to expect from a visit to Sheffield Theatres below.

 Everyone’s safety has been our highest priority in all our preparations for reopening the building and bringing work back to the Crucible stage.
-We’ve taken all we’ve learned as a pilot host for the World Snooker Championship and all the latest official guidance to create an experience that is safe, secure and, most importantly, enjoyable.
+We will continue to follow all the government guidance and create an experience that is safe, secure and, most importantly, enjoyable.

 - Our flexible ticketing policy

 - Social distancing measures and staggered arrival times

 - Face coverings, hand sanitiser stations and temperature checks

 If you have any further queries in advance of your visit, please contact our Box Office by emailing [email protected].
 When attending, our friendly, fully trained team will be on hand to ensure that everyone is able to enjoy the performance safely and in comfort.

 Please be reassured that should you book for a performance which has to be cancelled, you will be offered a refund, credit or transfer to another performance.
 And if you can’t attend a performance due to ill health, we’ll credit your account or transfer you so that you can enjoy a performance with us at a later date.

 Making a Booking